U'uru: The battle of Huri'aua. Bora Bora 1804. Tapoa I the new conquerant of the Leeward Islands

-According to testimony gathered in 1823 by Jules Dumont d'Urville from Tamati, a seventy-year-old elder of Bora Bora, Tapoa I had established his dominance over Huahine, Raiatea, and Taha'a but failed in his attempt to conquer Bora Bora, an event purported to have occurred twenty years earlier, in 1803.
+According to testimony gathered in 1823 by Jules Dumont d'Urville from Tamati, a seventy-year-old elder of Bora Bora, Tapoa I had established his dominance over Huahine, Raiatea, and Taha'a but failed in his first attempt to conquer Bora Bora, an event purported to have occurred twenty years earlier, in 1803.

 His assault on the well-defended fortifications of Bora Bora was unsuccessful and he lost an Englishman who served as his auxiliary during the campaign.
-Enraged by this failure, Tapoa I destroyed the houses in Fa'anui Bay, provoking the fury of the Fa'anui warriors, who emerged from their fortress to engage in battle on the plain of Tahu'a rahi.
-Despite having a numerically superior army, Tapoa I was compelled to retreat to Raiatea, leaving chiefs Ma'i III and Tefa'aora I (c.
+Enraged by this failure, Tapoa I destroyed the houses in Fa'anui Bay, provoking the fury of the Fa'anui warriors, who emerged from their fortress to engage in battle on the plain of Tahu rua.
+Despite having a numerically superior army, Tapoa I was compelled to retreat to Ra'iātea, leaving chiefs Ma'i III and Tefa'aora I (c.
 1780-1826) in control of Bora Bora.

-In his journal at the end of May 1803, missionary John Davies reported that war was said to be ongoing on the island of Raiatea between a chief named Tapoa I and several other local leaders.
+In his journal at the end of May 1803, missionary John Davies reported that war was said to be ongoing on the island of Ra'iātea between a chief named Tapoa I and several other local leaders.
 Over a year later, in correspondence dated December 13, 1804, he described a recent and significant battle on the island of Bora Bora, again involving Tapoa I and rival chiefs.
 During this engagement, two individuals were killed: Connor, an Irishman, and a Hawaiian Islander whose name was not recorded.
-Tapoa I, later known as "the Conqueror," is said to have subsequently become the chief of the Leeward Islands.
+Tapoa I, later known as "the Conqueror," subsequently became the preeminent chief of the Leeward Islands.

-Another account notes that at the beginning of the 19th century, Tamatoa's warriors defeated those of Fa'anui in a battle known as "Huri'aua," fought at Bora Bora.
+Another account reported that, at the beginning of the 19th century, Tamatoa's warriors defeated those of Fa'anui in a battle known as "Huri'aua," fought at Bora Bora.
 This conflict aimed to install Tapoa I, the successor of Puni, in a position of power.

-These events unfolded during the reign of Queen Teri'imaevarua a Te'aue the legitimate heir and spouse of Tefa'aora II.
-She had succeeded Queen Maevarua, who was the daughter of Puni.
+These events unfolded during the reign of the young Queen Teri'imaevarua a Te'aue (born c.
+1800) the legitimate heir and spouse of Tefa'aora II.
+She had succeeded Queen Teri'imaevarua (born c.
+1762), who was the daughter of Puni.

-Following the victory of Tapoa I, Queen Teri'imaevarua a Te'aue was deposed and replaced by Tapoa I's daughter, Maevarua.
+Following the victory of Tapoa I, Queen Teri'imaevarua a Te'aue was deposed and replaced by Tapoa I's daughter, Maevarua (not to be confused with Maevarua, daughter of Puni).
 During her reign, Ma'i III and Tefa'aora I were appointed as executive chiefs of Bora Bora.
-According to missionary John Davies, writing on July 14, 1809, three canoes arrived in Huahine from Raiatea to retrieve the chiefs who were to travel there to mourn the death of Maevarua, Tapoa I's daughter and the acknowledged sovereign of both Tahaʻa and Bora Bora.
+According to missionary John Davies, writing on 14 July 1809, three canoes arrived in Huahine from Ra'iātea to retrieve the chiefs who were to travel there to mourn the death of Maevarua, Tapoa I's daughter and the acknowledged sovereign of both Taha'a and Bora Bora.